rongni/astronomy_lover/cs242sp21-rni4-zehuac2-proposal.md

 ## Abstract
 ### Project Purpose
-Users can easily looking for some interesting beautiful astronomy pictures as well as some photos collected by Mars rovers.
+Users are able to create their own accounts to save their personl information like email, avatar, description and so on.
+After successfully login in, User can easily looking for some interesting beautiful astronomy pictures as well as some photos collected by Mars rovers.
 They can also collect the pictures they like into their collection page.

 ### Project Motivation
 Currently, there's few web apps built for astronomy lovers, it is hard for astronomy amateurs to find some interesting pictures to learn about the universe they love.
 We want to build an easy-to-use web app for astronomy amateurs to browsing interesting astronomy pictures.